Here’s a look at the life of Karl Rove, architect of George W. Bush’s gubernatorial and presidential campaigns.

 Careers upon leaving the White House include paid speaker, columnist for Newsweek and the Wall Street Journal and political analyst for Fox News.

-Timeline: November 1973 - Karl Rove first meets George W. Bush.
+November 1973 - Rove first meets George W. Bush.

-1977 - Rove works on the gubernatorial campaign of Bill Clements, who became Texas's first Republican governor in 1978 in a century.
+1977 - Rove works on the gubernatorial campaign of Bill Clements, who in 1978 becomes Texas’s first Republican governor in a century.

-1980 - George H. W. Bush invites Rove to join his presidential campaign team.
+1980 - Bush invites Rove to join his presidential campaign team.

 1993-2007 - Adviser to George W. Bush and serves as senior adviser from 2000 to 2007.